Binet Homes is one of Sydney's longest-standing custom home builders. With more than 58 years of experience, we have a vibrant and rich history.

 In a ringing endorsement of the exceptional design quality of the Sandhurst Manor Estate, in 1986 the zone was names the Top Metropolitan Land Development in the NSW Department of Housing’s property awards.

 Just three kilometres to the North of the Bellbird Estate, Peter sensed another opportunity to develop more land in Katnook, Mildara and Redman Places.
-The homes, like in previous developments, would be high-quality, individually designed homes with character, presence and unequalled amenity for their owners.
+The homes, like in previous developments, would be high-quality, individually designed custom homes with character, presence and unequaled amenity for their owners.

-The Binet development would serve as the sequel to the Sandhurst Manor Estate where the sense of rural tranquillity is created due to the enclave positioning and appealing elevation.
+The Binet development would be the sequel to the Sandhurst Manor Estate where the sense of rural tranquillity is created due to the enclave positioning and appealing elevation.

 To cap off this decade’s catalogue of spectacular accomplishments, Peter and John embarked on the next ‘full street’ build, this time in suburban Castle Hill.
 Moving promptly, the brothers secured all 14 allotments on the newly subdivided Richmond Court, a ridgeline cul-de-sac on which would be built the picture-perfect ‘Federation Manor Estate’.